 Information about these readers are in Step 2

-Step 2: The Mac must be able to "see" the reader
+Step 2: Can your Mac "see" the reader?

-Plug the CAC reader into an available USB port before proceeding, give it a few moments to install
+Plug the CAC reader into an open USB port before proceeding, give it a few moments to install

 Step 2a: Click the Apple Icon in the upper left corner of the desktop, select "About This Mac"